5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/references.rst

 * p.
 200: Picture of M2000-5 with all its weapons (picture by Dassault) - including amongst others the MATRA ARAMAT and rocket pods.
 * p.
 205: Illustration of the (Mirage IIIE) Cyrano Ilbis radar air-to-ground sweep as well as the Cyrano Ilbis radar blind penetration mode.
 * p.
-206: Illustration of Mirage IIIE level bombing and `toss bombing <https://en.wikipedia.org/wiki/Toss_bombing>`_.
+206: Illustration of Mirage IIIE level bombing and `toss bombing⇗ <https://en.wikipedia.org/wiki/Toss_bombing>`_.

 B02: Dassault Mirage 2000: Flying in Air Forces around the World